Faculty

 Dr. Whitehouse served as Professor of Psychology at the Colorado Mountain College (1971-1984) and as Director of the Biofeedback and Stress Management Center in Glenwood Springs CO (1983-1988).
 He also served as Senior Biofeedback Therapist and Instructor for the Boulder Medical Center (1987-1989), as an Associate of Behavioral Medicine Associates in Denver (1988-1989), and as the Director of Biofeedback Services for two pain management centers in Ft.
 Collins and Loveland CO (1988-1995).
 Since 1995, as a licensed psychologist in Colorado, he has been in private practice offering biofeedback, psychotherapy, consulting, and educational services nationwide, to both individuals and organizations, including courses in psychophysiology and biofeedback for the Sport & Performance Psychology M.A. degree program at the University of Denver (2008-2011).
 He is widely known for his contributions to the field of biofeedback, especially heart rate variability (HRV) psychophysiology, a subject on which he is currently organizing a certification program and writing a comprehensive book.

-Jason Worchel, M.D., Physician, Psychiatrist
+Jason Worchel, M.D., physician, psychiatrist

 Dr. Worchel received his BA in 1971 from the University of Texas and his MD degree in 1975 from Southwestern Medical School in Dallas.
 He completed an internship in Obstetrics and Gynecology in 1976 at Southwestern Medical School (Dallas TX), and the other in Psychiatry in 1979 at Duke University Medical Center (Durham NC).
 He was also a Fellow in Post-Doctoral Research Training in Mental Health, 1977-1979, at Duke University Medical Center